uq-eresearch/thales/doc/thales-install-guide.md

         postgres=# \du
         postgres=# \q

+       If using PostgreSQL _trust authentication_, the password can be omitted.

 	   Note: The CREATEDB role allows the user to drop any database (not just the ones it owns).
 This can be a security risk, so please consider if it is suitable for your setup before using it.
 The CREATEDB role is needed if you want to run the RSpec tests and the db:create Rake task.

 2. Edit configuration

     Edit _config/database.yml_ to set the username and password to the